-Kingston University was created in 1993 and now has around 20,000 students.
-Academic staff and teaching at the University are divided into five faculties with each faculty offering undergraduate and postgraduate courses, and undertaking research in related areas.
-The University’s space interests are encompassed within the Faculty of Science, Engineering and Computing (SEC) which was formed in 2011 to bring together the interdisciplinary research from eight Schools, encouraging partnerships between academia and commerce.
+Kingston University London is divided into five faculties with each faculty offering undergraduate and postgraduate courses.
+The University’s Space interests are encompassed within the Faculty of Science, Engineering and Computing (SEC) which was formed in 2011 to bring together the interdisciplinary research from eight Schools, encouraging partnerships between academia and commerce.

 Kingston University London has an excellent suite of space facilities that are being developed and/or are currently online for launcher and in-space propulsion related research and development.
 The team is happy to work collaboratively with external academics and commercial users.
 Our current facilities include;